gimpyestrada/gofile/DRAG_DROP_UPLOADER_README.md

 - 🎯 **Mini Mode**: Compact always-on-top window for keeping on your desktop
 - 🤖 **Intelligent Folder Management**: Automatically organizes files on Gofile and Buzzheavier
 - 🔗 **Multi-Host Public Links**: Get public links from all enabled hosts immediately as they finish
+- � **Copy All Links**: One-click button to copy all enabled host links to clipboard (one per line)
-- 📊 **Dynamic Activity Logs**: Separate real-time logs for each enabled host
+- �📊 **Dynamic Activity Logs**: Separate real-time logs for each enabled host
 - ⚡ **Colored Status Indicators**: Text indicators (✓ success, ✗ failure, ⟳ uploading) for each host
 - 🔄 **Individual Retry**: Retry failed uploads on any host independently
 - 🚀 **Upload Speed Display**: Shows transfer speed in MB/s and Mbps for each host